Port Charlotte High School: Hurricane Ian

 On September 28, 2022, Hurricane Ian brought considerable wind as well as flooding and storm surge damage to the Port Charlotte region.
-All schools and ancillary facilities in the Charlotte County Public Schools system received considerable injury from Ian.
-However, Port Charlotte High School was one of the 19 schools in Charlotte County able to re-open 3 weeks after the schools had been forced to close due to the storm.
+All schools and ancillary facilities in the Charlotte County Public Schools system received considerable damage from Ian.
+However, Port Charlotte High School was one of the 19 schools in Charlotte County that were able to reopen 3 weeks after the schools were forced to close due to the storm.
 The school was closed for another day due to Hurricane Nicole in early November, which passed northeast of the school and brought tropical storm conditions to the area.
 In total, 16 school days were missed because of the systems during the 2022–2023 school year.
 Ian knocked over the floodlights around the football field, ripped open the roof of the football team's weight room, damaged the scoreboard, and destroyed sporting equipment.
-Because of the damage, the football team had to play the last six of their games away from home and players were forced to weight lift on the school tennis court under a tent.
+Because of the damage, the football team had to play the last six of their games away from home, and players were forced to weight lift on the school tennis court under a tent.
 Despite that the Pirates secured their first district title since 2013 following a win against Braden River.

-A combination of private donations from individuals and businesses and funds from Charlotte County allowed the school to build a "state-of-the-art" weight room, a new scoreboard, and new LED lights which allow the school to do a light show during the halftime of football games.
+A combination of private donations from individuals and businesses and funds from Charlotte County allowed the school to build a "state-of-the-art" weight room, a new scoreboard, and new LED lights, which enable a light show during halftime of football games.
 The school also repainted the exterior, power-washed sidewalks, deep-cleaned bathrooms, replaced carpets, and removed the old JROTC obstacle course and added new sod there and to the football field.
-New restrooms were added between the fields and several roofs were replaced.
+New restrooms were added between the fields, and several roofs were replaced.